lml-layer-system/lml-demo/README.md

 **Structural blocking of inadmissible AI outputs**

 Two demonstrations of admissibility-first computation where forbidden behavior is structurally impossible, not probabilistically filtered.
+This repository contains demonstration implementations only and is not a reference or production implementation of the LML system.
 ---

 ## Demo 1: Multi-Model Enforcement